Met Office issues fresh weather warning as heavy rain lashes UK

 Tonight

-Rain clearing into the North Sea though brisk winds continuing in the east.
+Rain clearing into the North Sea, though brisk winds continue in the east.
 Elsewhere, drier with clear spells leading to a widespread frost and some icy stretches.

 Sunday

-Drier, brighter and chillier on Sunday.
-Winds easing in the east with showers mainly in the north and west.
+Drier, brighter and chillier.
+Winds set to ease in the east with showers mainly in the north and west.
 Turning cloudier across Northern Ireland with rain arriving by the evening.

 Outlook for Monday to Wednesday

-Further heavy rain and brisk winds moving in through Monday.
-Sunny spells and blustery showers expected on Tuesday and into Wednesday, these most frequent in the west.
+Further heavy rain and brisk winds to move in through Monday.
+Sunny spells and blustery showers are expected on Tuesday and into Wednesday, with these most frequent in the west.
 Temperatures near average.

 Join our commenting forum